P-adic Asai L-functions for quadratic Hilbert eigenforms: Higher Hida theory for p1 -ordinary cohomology

 \subsection{Hecke operators at deeper Iwahori level}

 Note that in the previous sections we worked at Iwahori level.
-As the $\GL_2$ $p$-adic Eisenstein series we will work with will have deeper level at $p$, we need to understand the action of the $U_{\p_1}$-operator on the cohomology of the Shimura variety
+As the $\GL_2$ $p$-adic Eisenstein series we will work with will have deeper level at $p$, we need to understand the action of the $U_{\p_1}$-operator on the cohomology of the Shimura variety $X_0(\p_1^n)$.
+Since the geometry of integral models of $X_0(\p_1^n)$ for $n > 1$ is complicated, we shall only consider this variety after inverting $p$.